ti-oluwa/flowline-scada/METHODOLOGY.md

 - **Accessibility**: Web-based interface requiring no specialized software installation
 - **Transparency**: Clear visualization of calculations and flow behavior
-- **Flexibility**: Easy configuration and scenario testing
+- **Flexibility**: Easy configuration and scenario testing with valve control
+- **Interactive Control**: Realistic valve operation simulation for emergency response training
+- **Visual Feedback**: Precise leak location markers and color-coded valve status
-- **Educational Focus**: Designed for learning rather than high-fidelity predictions
+- **Educational Focus**: Designed for learning leak detection and isolation procedures
+- **Operational Realism**: Mimics real SCADA valve control interfaces

-By combining rigorous industry-standard equations with an intuitive SCADA-style interface, operators and engineers can develop better intuition for pipeline behavior, leak characteristics, and detection principles—essential knowledge for maintaining natural gas pipeline safety and integrity.
+By combining rigorous industry-standard equations with an intuitive SCADA-style interface enhanced with valve control and precise leak visualization, operators and engineers can develop better intuition for:

+- Pipeline flow behavior under normal and emergency conditions
+- Leak characteristics and detection principles
+- Emergency isolation procedures and valve sequencing
+- Impact of valve operations on system pressure and flow distribution
+- Trapped inventory calculations for isolated sections

+This comprehensive understanding is essential knowledge for maintaining natural gas pipeline safety and integrity, and for developing effective emergency response procedures.

 ---